NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/api/submission/Events/index.md

 Submitting events is not mandatory, but we recommend doing so when such information is available.
 Events added through the API will be preserved in a dedicated event database.
 If you want do submit other types of preservation metadata, it is also possible to submit preservation metadata as part of the information package (SIP).
 See more information under [metadata primer](docs/dps/sip/1.0/metadata/) and [requirements for SIP structure](docs/dps/sip/1.0/structure-requirements/).
 Information relating directly to provenance may be included under [metadata requirements](docs/dps/api/submission/metadata/).

+Events can be associated with either the entire information package or with individual files.
 In general, events should be associated with the package level, the Intellectual Entity (IE), where possible.
 This is to avoid large numbers of events that essentially convey the same information.
 It is possible to associate events with individual files when there is a need to document file-level actions.
 The most important consideration is to be deliberate about what is documented, why it is documented, and at which level.

 The technical documentation of submissions in API are to be found here: (lenke til dokumentasjon, swagger?)